Providing non-dilutive capital to restaurant brands.

 FASTFARE provides up front capital

-FASTFARE receives, in cash, a percentage of the brand's gross sales
+FASTFARE receives, in cash, a percentage of the brand's gross sales from a pre-determined set of stores

 Capital structure optimization